linakramerr/dataarchive/README.md

 # Archive
 This repository serves as an archive for the thesis "Sensitivity of the Random Intercept Cross-lagged Panel Model to Unmodeled Measurement Error ".

-FETC case number: 22-1804.
+Ethics / Privacy / Security: Approved by the FETC (case number: 22-1804).

-All scripts were run with R version 4.1.1.
+Version: All scripts were run with R version 4.1.1.

+Contact: l.kramer4@students.uu.nl

 This archive is divided into two parts: